James & Rachel’s classic country wedding

-I look back at their wedding photos with a smile because, to me, it feels like a brilliantly balanced and rounded story of their day, with a little bit of everything.
+I look back at James and Rachel’s wedding photos with a smile because, to me, it feels like a brilliantly balanced and rounded story of their day.

 They had it all: meaningful documentary wedding photos, classic group photos, a big photo of everyone, romantic couple portraits, and all the decor and details.
 The full works.